-Screening will take place within 60 days of the study.
-The imaging day will take roughly two hours to complete.
+Screening will take place within 30 days of the study.
+The imaging and follow-up phone call will take two days or until you decide to withdraw your consent for participation in this study.
+The imaging day will take roughly three hours to complete.
 Withdrawing your consent to participate in this study will not affect your medical care/treatment whatsoever, and your doctor will continue to follow you as a patient.
 You can stop taking part in this study at any time.
 If you decide to stop taking part in the study, we encourage you to talk to your medical team first.